scottcate/vision_api/README.md

 * **Scott Cate** - *Initial work* - [Twitter/@ScottCate](https://twitter.com/scottcate)

-See also the list of [contributors](https://github.com/scottcate/vision_api/graphs/contributors) who have (mauybe someday) participated in this project.
+See also the list of [contributors](https://github.com/scottcate/vision_api/graphs/contributors) who have (maybe someday) participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments
+## Acknowledgements

 * Special thanks to the [contributors of Tweet Moa Sharp](https://github.com/Yortw/tweetmoasharp/graphs/contributors) - this would have been much harder without their work
 * Twitter friends who endured my countless #vision_api test tweets :)